arcxp-ce-support/Fusion-Training-User-Stories/documentation/utilities.md

 ## feeds-resizer

 All image urls must be generated using the resizer.
-This ensures the lowest latency and reduces any potential impacts on your system.
+This ensures the lowest latency and reduces potential impacts on your system.
 This also offers the opportunity to change the images width and or height if desired.
 The resizer function depends on a cryptographic key `resizerKey` that should be stored in `environment/index.js` as an encrypted value.
 The width and height are optional.
 If omitted the resizer will return the image's original size.
 Call the resizer like:

 ```javascript
 import { resizerKey } from 'fusion:environment'